Aswanth-create/leetsquad-app/README.md

 # LeetSquad 🧠💬

-LeetSquad is a full-stack collaboration web app where users can create or join groups, chat with team members, and share problem-solving experiences — perfect for coding teams and DSA enthusiasts!
+LeetSquad is a full-stack collaboration web app where users can create or join groups, chat with team members, and share problem-solving experiences — perfect for coding teams and DSA enthusiasts!.it was inspired from leetcode and hackerrank . this site helps us to keep healthy competition between our friend in coding .leetcode ranking , the number of problems solved will be shown inside each groups

 ## 🚀 Features